 The world debut of the fourth-generation Corsa was held at the 2014 Paris Motor Show in October, where Vauxhall proudly displayed the model that will replace its outgoing version towards the end of this year.
 Supermodel Claudia Schiffer was on stage to unveil the new car, along with Dr Karl-Thomas Neumann, chief executive of Opel – Vauxhall's sister company in Europe.

 Neumann said: "The new Corsa offers pure driving experience.
-Outstanding steering precision, first class comfort along with completely new high-torque turbocharged engines – traits normally reserved for much more expensive cars.
-Furthermore, the interior impresses with highest quality and the infotainment system guarantees excellent connectivity for Apple and Android devices."
+Outstanding steering precision, first-class comfort along completely new high-torque turbocharged engines – traits normally reserved for much more expensive cars.
+Furthermore, the interior impresses with the highest quality and the infotainment system guarantees excellent connectivity for Apple and Android devices."

 Vauxhall's IntelliLink system with its seven-inch colour touchscreen will be available on the new Corsa, and can even be controlled via a number of smartphone apps, allowing driver and passengers to choose their entertainment options with ease.
 Vauxhall has designed the system to be compatible with Apple and Android mobiles.
 Additional technology features such as Bluetooth connectivity will be fitted as standard across the range.

 Powering the new model will be a raft of the new engine and transmission options available from launch.
 The model's headline petrol powertrain will be the 1.0-litre, three-cylinder ECOTEC Direct Injection Turbo engine, which comes with start/stop technology fitted as standard.
 The engine has been designed to offer excellent performance along with an impressive fuel economy of up to 54.7mpg for the 90PS three-door version of the Corsa.
 Diesel owners meanwhile can plump for an improved 1.3-litre CDTi, which has been designed to conform to tough Euro-6 regulations.